replicatedhq/replicated-docs/docs/release-notes/rn-kubernetes-installer.md

 ### Improvements {#improvements-v2022-08-25-0}

 - Removes support for the BETA Local Path Provisioner Add-On.
 It is recommended to use the [OpenEBS](https://kurl.sh/docs/add-ons/openEBS#localpv) add-on for the LocalPV use case.
 - The Rook [1.0 to 1.4 task](https://kurl.sh/docs/add-ons/rook#upgrades) will now print new lines when waiting for pods to be rolled out, OSDs to be added, or certain migrations to complete.
-Previously, one line was overwritten with updates.
+Previously, one line was printed and then overwritten with updates.
 - Updates kurlsh/s3cmd image to tag 20220825-237c19d for latest [Registry](https://kurl.sh/docs/add-ons/registry) and [Velero](https://kurl.sh/docs/add-ons/velero) add-on versions to address the following critical and high severity CVEs: CVE-2022-37434

 ### Bug Fixes {#bug-fixes-v2022-08-25-0}